joannecheng/joannecheng.github.io/_posts/2019-02-05-how-i-bullet-journal.markdown

 If I notice I've been feeling bad for a few days in a row, I'll ask myself if I'm doing the things that help my emotional state and at least take steps to do something that makes me feel better about myself.

 This month I tracked 5 habits, and next month, I'll probably only track exercise and meditation.
-I learned that overwhelming oneself with new, healthy habits, isn't a good way to make them stick.
+I learned that throwing a bunch of new habits at myself isn't a good way to make them stick.

 ## Daily journaling